 8 Obligatory Checks

-The transformer should be powered up only after checking the following 8 items:
+The transformer should be powered up only after checking the following items: name plate ratings, parallel operation, connections: cables, busbars, tap change connections, grounding connection, thermal protective device, impurities removal and insulation resistance test.

 1st Check (name plate ratings)